GeenethMedagedara/Advanced_Sentiment_Analysis_Restaurant_Reviews/README.md

 6. Restart all the other docker containers

-- Watch the predict pipeline run automaticlly and the sentiment predicted dataset will be save in mongoDB
+- Watch the predict pipeline run automatically and the sentiment predicted dataset will be saved in mongoDB
 - Add custom inputs using the UI

 7. Loaded the predicted dataset to Power BI for visualization

-Within Power BI go to **Home -> Transform Data -> Python Script** Enter the following code
+Within Power BI go to **Home -> Transform Data -> Python Script** Enter the following code along with your credentials

 ```python
 import pandas as pd